 Argument Definition weblogic.management.allow PasswordEcho Optional.
-Allows echoing characters entered on the command line. weblogic.jms.extensions.ClientSAFEncrypt expects that no-echo is available; if no-echo is not available, set this property to true. key-password The key to use when encrypting all remote passwords needed for the remote contexts defined in the JMS SAF client configuration file.
+Allows echoing characters entered on the commandweblogic.jms.extensions.ClientSAFEnc ryptexpects that no-echo is available; if no-echo is not available, set this property to true. key-password The key to use when encrypting all remote passwords needed for the remote contexts defined in the JMS SAF client configuration file.
 If omitted from the command line, you will be prompted to enter a key-password. remote-password Cleartext string to be encrypted.
 Multiple passwords for each remote context can be generated in one session.
 If omitted from the command line, you are prompted to enter a remote-password.

-Installing the JMS SAF Client JAR Files on Client Machines
+6.2.3 Installing the JMS SAF Client JAR Files on Client Machines